nex3/perspective-el/README.md

   the modeline).
 - `persp-modestring-short`: When set to `t`, show a shortened modeline string with only the current perspective instead of the full list.
 Defaults to `nil`.
+- `persp-purge-initial-persp-on-save`: When set to `t`, will kill all buffers of the initial perspective upon calling `perps-state-save`.
+The buffers whose name match a regexp in the list `persp-purge-initial-persp-on-save-exceptions` won't get killed.

 To change keys used after the prefix key, with `use-package` you can do: